macosui/macosui_starter/README.md

 * The name of your app
 * Your app's description
 * The name of your organization
+* Whether to show the debug label by default
+* Whether to add a basic custom system menu bar
-* Whether to use window translucency
+* Whether to initialize a git repository
-* Whether to show or hide the native titlebar
+* Whether to add basic multi-window support **_(temporarily disabled)_**

-⚠️ **Please note**: if you opt to use window translucency you will not be asked if you want to show or hide the native titlebar, as it will be hidden by default.

 ## Variables ✨